nikiimisal/node-js-app-CICD/README.md

 # node-js-app-CICD

+its just my theory so skip it or dont bother to read

 This repository is created to set up a Jenkins CI/CD pipeline (either CICD pipeline or freestyle project pipeline).
 The first step in the process is to create a pull request.